senimanjs/seniman/examples/chat/README.md

 # Chat Example

-Note: This example is using experimental Streams API.
+Note: This example is using the experimental Collection API.
 Docs coming soon.